 Heritage consists of places and objects inherited from the past that we as a community want to hand on to future generations.

-NSW's heritage is diverse and includes buildings, objects, monuments, gardens, bridges, trees, landscapes, archaeological sites, Aboriginal places, shipwrecks, relics, streets, industrial structures and conservation precincts.
+NSW's heritage is diverse and includes buildings, objects, monuments, gardens, bridges, trees, landscapes, archaeological sites, Aboriginal places and cultural heritage, shipwrecks, relics, streets, industrial structures and conservation precincts.

 There are different types of statutory listings for local, state and national heritage items.

 A property is a heritage item if it is: